Within Teamwork, you can create tasks in your projects via email.

 You can specify a start date by including two date directives.
 The earliest date will become the start date and the latest date will become the due date.

-[16/12/2019][22/12/2019] - Start on Dec 16th and will be due Dec 22nd.
+• [16/12/2019][22/12/2019] Task starts on Dec 16th and is due Dec 22nd.

-Adding tags
+Apply tags

-Example: Task name is 'New Task', and it has two tags: bugs and design plans.
+Example: Task name is 'New Task', and it has two tags: bugs and design plans

 Image Placeholder

-Reopening tasks and milestones
+Reopen tasks and milestones

 Send #open or #uncomplete as part of the reply.
 Any other included text is added as a comment.